 The Rails gauze shirt above is a cult favorite, but I don’t know that they’re worth the spend.
 I love the looks of this similar gauze shirt from J.Crew Factory and it’s available at a much sweeter price in lots of pretty colors.

 While I definitely recommend having at least one nice summer dress to reach for when you attend a wedding or funeral or other nicer occasion, I also like having a couple of more casual selections.
 For my casual lifestyle, these will see more wear and prove more versatile.

 My dress above is quite casual, so I’ll probably mostly wear it around the house.
 But it would also make a great vacation dress.
-Below is a dress I enjoyed a lot last summer and it’s available in new prints and colors this summer.
+Below is a dress I enjoyed a lot for the last two summers and it’s available in new prints and colors this summer.

 I love wearing dresses in the summer, even around the house.
 But especially when I get out and about I love the feminine touch of a dress.
 Maxi dresses are trending this year, but choose the length of dress you enjoy and will wear the most.

 1 Summer Blazer

 I’ve become convinced that every gal needs a summer blazer.
 Now maybe you’d still prefer a cardigan, and that’s fine.
 But even the prettiest cardigan can’t elevate an outfit the way a blazer can.
 And you can now find such beautiful, lightweight blazers in all price points.

 I definitely reach for my white linen blazer most frequently during the spring and summer.
 But you can find other versatile options, too.